 Why Your HVAC System Isn’t Working As Well As It Should

-Vents (or registers) are found in the ceiling or wall of every room.
-It is recommended to keep them open as much as you can to ensure proper air flow throughout your home.
+Vents (or registers) are located in the ceiling or on the floor of every room.
+If you can keep them open to ensure air flows properly throughout your home.

 Thermostat

-The thermostat is an essential part of your HVAC system.
-It regulates the temperature of your home by switching on and off the fan and compressor to attain a pre-set temperature.
-It also turns on the exchanger to draw fresh air from outside your home and then vent stale air through your ductwork.
+A thermostat is among the most vital components of your HVAC system.
+It regulates the temperature in your home by turning off and on the compressor and fan until they reach a preset temperature.
+It also activates the exchanger to draw fresh air from outside your home and vent stale air through your ductwork.

 Thermostats can be placed on the walls of your home’s interior.
-They are usually in the rooms that are most frequently used.
-The location of a thermostat in your home could affect its accuracy.
-A thermostat placed in direct sunlight, for example it could display an upper temperature than the actual room temperature.
-This can cause your system to run more or less.
-If your thermostat isn’t operating correctly, you can try reset it, but if this does not solve the issue it is recommended to contact an AC technician for assistance.
+They are usually in rooms that are most often used.
+The location of your thermostat can affect its accuracy.
+A thermostat that is placed in direct sunlight, for instance, may show more heat than the actual temperature of the room.
+This could cause your system to run more or less.
+If your thermostat isn’t working properly, try resetting the device.
+If this doesn’t help, call an AC technician.

-If you’re considering replacing your thermostat, check out the different options available to you and consider a thermostat that is programmable to help reduce your energy costs.
-A thermostat that can be programmed will automatically adjust the temperature of your home to your preferences, rather than having to manually adjust your HVAC system each day.
-It is also advisable to determine if there’s a more efficient model, such as one that is ENERGY Energy Star certified or energy efficient.
+If you’re thinking about replacing your thermostat, be sure to check out the different options available for you and think about a programmable model to reduce your energy bills.
+A thermostat that can be programmed will automatically adjust your home’s temperature to suit your needs instead of having to manually alter your HVAC system on a regular basis.
+It’s also worth a look to determine if you can locate an improved model that could give you more energy savings, such as an energy-efficient or ENERGY A STAR-certified thermostat.

 Condenser

-If your air conditioner isn’t performing as well as it ought to, one of the most frequent causes can be found in your condenser.
-The condenser is made up of numerous parts that need to be functioning in harmony in order for the unit to function.
-If any of these components become damaged or wear out, the entire system could be affected.
-Condenser issues can include a damaged control board for the condenser, or leaks of refrigerant.
+If your air conditioner isn’t working as efficiently as it ought to one of the most frequent causes is your condenser.
+The condenser consists of a number of parts that have to work together to ensure that the unit functions.
+If any of these parts become damaged or wear out, the whole system may be affected.
+Condenser problems include a broken control board for the condenser, or leaks of refrigerant.

-The compressor pushes the refrigerant into the condenser where a fan blows cooled outside air over the coils.
-This allows the refrigerant gas cooling and to return to a liquid state.
-The low-pressure liquid that has been cooled returns to the evaporator to continue the cooling process.
-The process is repeated to achieve the temperature you want for your home or office.
+The refrigerant gas that is produced by the compressor is pumped into the condenser, where a fan blows cool outside air over the coils.
+This allows the refrigerant gas to cool and return to liquid form.
+The low-pressure liquid is removed and cooled before being returned to the evaporator to continue cooling.
+The process repeats until it reaches the temperature you want for your home or office.

-The most important thing you can do to keep your condenser running correctly is to ensure that the area around it remains free of debris.
-Leaves, twigs, grass and other debris may be sucked into the unit by the condenser fan.
+To ensure that your condenser runs correctly, you must ensure that the area surrounding it is clear of debris.
+Leaves, twigs and flowers grass and other debris could be taken into the unit by the condenser fan.
 This can result in clogs that can hinder the operation of the cooling system.
-It is also a good idea to keep the bushes and trees in good shape so that they don’t cause obstruction on the unit.
-This will decrease the chances that berries, nuts or branches will fall into the system and clog it.
-The condenser that is free of debris can add an additional 1-2 years to the life of your AC system.
+It is important to keep the bushes and trees in good shape to ensure that they don’t get on the unit.
+This will reduce the chance that berries, nuts or branches get into the system and clog it.
+Cleaning your condenser of debris can add 1-2 additional years to the lifespan of your AC system.

 Evaporator

-The evaporator is a component that allows warm air to enter your home.
-It is made up of a set of tubing that is u-shaped and formed into panels.
-The coils are blowing by air from the blower.
-This draws heat from indoor air and then transfers it to the refrigerant.
-The refrigerant liquid turns into an air-borne gas that is circulated through the cooling system to cool the air.
+The evaporator is the thing that circulates warm air inside your home.
+It is constructed of a series of tubes, which are then set into panels.
+The air from the blower fan is blown through these coils.
+This draws heat from indoor air and transfers it to the refrigerant.
+The refrigerant liquid is transformed into a gas and circulated throughout the cooling system in order to cool the indoor air.

-The thermodynamics law states that heat flows from colder to hot objects.
-When the evaporator is operating correctly, this heat energy is transferred from warm air to the refrigerant that is colder.
-This causes the refrigerant to heat up or evaporate into a gas.
-During this process, the latent heat (which cannot be measured using thermometers) is transferred from air to refrigerant.
+The law of thermodynamics states that heat flows from colder objects to warmer ones.
+When the evaporator is operating correctly, the energy is transferred from warm air to the colder refrigerant.
+The refrigerant gas causes to vaporize or boil.
+In this process, the latent heat (which cannot be measured using a thermometer) is transferred from air to refrigerant.

-These coils have been designed with specific shapes that improve heat transfer.
-Fins are utilized to increase the surface area of the coils.
-Both aluminum and copper are used to build some evaporators, each having their own advantages.
+These coils have been created with special shapes that aid in heat transfer.
+Fins are used to increase the surface area of the coils.
+Some evaporators are built using copper while others make use of aluminum, each providing its own set advantages.

-An evaporator that is afflicted with an accumulation of organic growth is susceptible to problems.
-This could be the result of mold or mildew.
-If this happens, the bacteria may produce a sour smell that can spread throughout the home.
+One of the most common issues with an evaporator is the accumulation of organic growth.
+This could be caused by mildew or mold.
+If this happens, the bacteria can produce a foul smell that will spread throughout the house.
 This could cause discomfort.

-To avoid these issues, it’s essential to select an evaporator that can be easily cleaned and maintained.
-It is also an ideal idea to take into consideration the environment in which you work when choosing an evaporator.
-Some are built to withstand harsh conditions while others can be used in moderate conditions.
-You will also want to ensure that your evaporator is protected by a warranty which will protect you and your investment.
+To avoid these issues, it’s essential to select an evaporator that is easily cleaned and maintained.
+When selecting an evaporator it is important to also take into consideration the environment in which it will be operating.
+Some evaporators can stand up to harsh conditions, while others work well in moderate conditions.
+In the end, you’ll want to make sure your evaporator comes with a solid warranty that will protect your investment.

 Fan

-Your HVAC system’s blower fan functions to circulate the cold or hot air throughout your home until the temperature you have set is attained.
-The fan can be set to auto or constant.
-We recommend that you keep the fan running on a constant basis to maximize efficiency and reduce your electricity bills.
-We can replace the motor of the fan when it is running continuously.
-The new ECM motor is 70 percent more efficient than the old PSC motors.
-It pays for itself over the life of the unit.
+Your HVAC system’s blower fan works to circulate cool or hot air through your home until the thermostat you have set is attained.
+The fan can be on auto or continuous.
+We suggest keeping the fan on at all times for maximum efficiency and to cut down on electricity bills.
+We could replace the fan motor if it is constantly running.
+The new ECM motor is up to 70% more energy efficient than the old PSC motors.
+It will pay for itself over the lifetime of the unit.

 Filter

-Air flows through the filter before it is warmed or cooled and circulated around the home.
-It removes impurities and keeps dust and pet dander out of the system and contaminating internal components.
-It also shields family members from diseases spread by tiny pathogens that are floating in the air.
+The air passes through the filter, before being heated or cooled before being circulated throughout the home.
+It eliminates impurities and prevents dust and pet dander out of the system and contaminating internal components.
+It safeguards the family members from illnesses caused by airborne pathogens.
 It also ensures that the system works efficiently.
 A dirty filter causes the system to work harder, which can cause it to overheat and ultimately break down.

-The filter is usually found in the return air duct or, in some cases, the blower compartment of the furnace.
-The return air duct is usually located on the ceiling, wall or floor of the storage closets.
-It typically is covered by a large metal grille that covers the filters.
-Ideally, the filter should be easily accessible for homeowners and service technicians to facilitate cleaning and replacement.
+The filter is usually found at the return air duct or, in certain cases, in the blower compartment of the furnace.
+The return air duct can be found on the floor, wall or ceiling, or even in the utility closet, and it typically has a large metal grate that is covered by the filter.
+The filter should be easily accessible to homeowners and technicians to make it easy to clean and replace.

 Explore More